eabeam/EC137.S21/03-exercise.md

 - [`EssentialConstruction.csv`](EssentialConstruction.csv)

+*You may need to right-click and select "Download linked file" if you find that clicking on this link opens a window of incomprehensible text.*

 To help you, I’ve created a skeleton R Markdown file with a template  for this exercise, along with some code to help you clean and summarize  the data.
 Download that here and include it in your project:

 - [`03_exercise_template.Rmd`](03_exercise_template.Rmd)